hmedrano/erddap-python/README.md

 ## About

-pyerddap is a API implementation for the ERDDAP server.
+erddap-python is a python API implementation for the ERDDAP server.

 ERDDAP is a data server that gives you a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps.